deszczowy/river/doc/BACKLOG.md

 ### Processes and notes
 - F10 - F12 slots can be free if themes will be triggered in chain on F9 key, starting from dark, to custom and so on
-- view classes chold have middleclasses to set/get data.
+- view classes should have middleclasses to set/get data.
 Connectors
 - how to get into config dirctory linux/windows
 - deb packaging